Mouth Guards are Provided at Bella Vista Smiles

 Customized mouth guards – These mouth guards offer the greatest degree of protection, and are custom-made by the dentist.
 First, the dentist makes an impression of the child’s teeth using special material, and then the mouth guard is constructed over the mold.
 Customized mouth guards are more expensive and take longer to fit, but are more comfortable, orthodontically correct, and fully approved by the dentist.

-If you have questions or concerns about choosing a mouth guard, please contact our friendly staff at Bella Vista Smiles.
+If you have questions or concerns about choosing mouth guards in Lincoln, please contact our friendly staff at Bella Vista Smiles.